GSI-CS-CO/saftlib/saftbus/README.md

   }
 }
 ```
-All Service classes and the create_services function are compiled into a share libraray (the plugin that will be loaded by saftbusd)
+All Service classes and the create_services function are compiled into a share library (the plugin that will be loaded by saftbusd)
 All Proxy classes are compiled into another library that other programs can use to create Proxy objects to utilize the Service objects in saftbusd.
 #### Utilize the Driver_Proxy
-Programs instanciate a Dice_Proxy object and use it in the very same way as an instance of the Dice driver class would be used.
+Programs instantiate a Dice_Proxy object and use it in the very same way as an instance of the Dice driver class would be used.
 A program which can be used for both, listen to Result as well as initiate a Throw, could look like this:
 ```C++
 #include "Dice_Proxy.hpp"